-Influenced by growing scientific evidence and public concerns, many countries and regional political unions (e.g. the European Union) have established regulatory and policy frameworks for soundly managing chemicals and waste associated with human activities in order to minimize their adverse effects on human health and the environment.
-These frameworks are complemented and expanded by joint international action, particularly related to pollutants that undergo long-range transport via air, water and biota, that move across national borders through international trade of resources, products and waste, or that are present in many countries (1).
-Some progress has been made, but Target 12.4 of the Sustainable Development Goals on minimizing adverse effects of chemicals and waste on human health and the environmentachieving global sound management of chemicals and waste by 2020 has not been achieved, as emphasized by the second edition of the Global Chemicals Outlook (GCO-II) from the United Nations Environment Programme (UNEP) (1).
-Among its ten recommended actions by policymakers and other stakeholders around the world, GCO-II has called for broadly “strengthen[ing] the science-policy interface and the use of science in monitoring progress, priority-setting, and policy-making throughout the life cycle of chemicals and waste”.
-At its forthcoming fifth meeting, next week, the UN Environment Assembly (UNEA) will discuss how to strengthen the science-policy interface on chemicals and waste (2).
-As supporters of this UNEA process, we analyze below the current science-policy interface landscape and outline our recommendations for establishing an overarching science-policy interface body on chemicals and waste.
+Many countries and regional political unions (e.g. the European Union) have established regulatory and policy frameworks for soundly managing chemicals and waste associated with human activities in order to minimize their adverse effects on human health and the environment.
+These frameworks are complemented and expanded by joint international action, particularly related to pollutants that undergo long-range transport via air, water and biota, that move across national borders through international trade of resources, products, and waste, or that are present in many countries (1).
+Some progress has been made, but the second edition of the Global Chemicals Outlook (GCO-II) from the United Nations Environment Programme (UNEP) (1) has called for broadly “strengthen[ing] the science-policy interface and the use of science in monitoring progress, priority-setting, and policy-making throughout the life cycle of chemicals and waste”.
+With the UN Environment Assembly (UNEA) soon meeting to discuss how to strengthen the science-policy interface on chemicals and waste (2), we analyze the landscape and outline recommendations for establishing an overarching body on chemicals and waste.

 The world has seen a tremendous increase in the amount and variety of chemicals in use, with continuous growth expected; global chemical sales reached over 5.6 trillion US dollars in 2017, and are projected to almost double by 2030 (1).
 Similar trends are also true for waste generation; for example, global plastic waste entering the ocean is estimated to increase from 4.8–12.7 million tonnes in 2010 to some 100–250 million tonnes by 2025 (1).

-When chemicals and waste are poorly managed, not only are valuable resources lost, but chemical pollution can cause a wide range of adverse effects on human and ecosystem health at local, regional and global levels.
+When chemicals and waste are poorly managed, not only are valuable resources lost, but chemical pollution can cause a wide range of adverse effects on human and ecosystem health at local, regional, and global levels.
 The latest Global Burden of Diseases study estimated that exposure to lead and occupational exposure to 12 chemicals or groups of chemicals (a tiny fraction of the more than 100,000 of chemicals in use) contributed to over 1.3 million premature human deaths in 2017 (3).
 Chemical pollution has also caused stratospheric ozone depletion, and it plays an important role in climate change (e.g. synthetic halogenated gases contributed over 10% of the global radiative forcing in 2011) (4) and ecosystem degradation (e.g. through the application of hazardous pesticides) (1).